pivotal/docs-tap/namespace-provisioner/tutorials.hbs.md

 ## <a id="using-gitops"></a>Using GitOps

-This section describes how to use the built-in controller instead of using GitOps to manage the list of namespaces in the [`desired-namespaces`](about.hbs.md#desired-ns-configmap) ConfigMap.
+This section describes how to use the built-in controller instead of using GitOps to manage the list of namespaces in the [`desired-namespaces` ConfigMap](about.hbs.md#desired-ns-configmap) .

->**WARNING**: if there is a namespace in your GitOps repo desired-namespace list that does not exist on the cluster, the provisioner application will fail to reconcile and will not be able to create resources.
-Creation of the namespaces themselves is out of the scope for the namespace provisioner package.
+>**WARNING**: if there is a namespace in your GitOps repo [`desired-namespaces` ConfigMap](about.hbs.md#desired-ns-configmap) list that does not exist on the cluster, the provisioner application will fail to reconcile and will not be able to create resources.
+Creation of the namespaces themselves is out of the scope for the Namespace Provisioner package.

 ### <a id="gitops-prerequisites"></a>Prerequisites</br>